-Reset the job volume to zero by pressing the reset button on the operating keypad - button 5.
+- 6. Reset the job volume to zero by pressing the reset icon on the volume pop-up box on the Commander display. - 7.
+Select the queued job on the Commander display and press the play button to activate. - 8.

-- 7. Select the mix required by the customer please refer to the Mixer Computer manual for information on setting the mix values. - 8.
 Set the aggregate bin discharge gate height according to the desired mix design.
 SET AND LOCK THE CONTROL GATE.
 Refer to the Aggregate Control Gates section on page 6-2 for specific information concerning the control gates. - 9.
-Turn each admix valve to 'OPEN'. - Adjust the admix flow rates (refer to the Admixture section on page 6-3 for information on priming and adjusting admix flow rates.) - 11.
-Adjust the colour feeder flow rates (refer to the Colour Feeder section on page 6-6.) - 12.
-Adjust the fibre feeder flow rates (refer to the Fibre Feeder section on page 6-7.) - 13.
+Turn each admix valve to 'OPEN'. - Prime the admix lines being used for the mix to ensure fluid is up to the admix check valves. - 11.
+Prime the colour feeder if new color added (refer to the Colour Feeder section on page 6-6.) - 12.
+Prime the fibre feeder if new fibre added (refer to the Fibre Feeder section on page 6-7.) - 13.
 Pre-adjust conveyor and mix auger speeds.
-Set speeds using the Operator Control (refer to page 4-2.) - Adjust conveyor speed using the Selection Knob and Conveyor Speed button - button 3.
+Set speeds using the Operator Control (refer to page 4-2.)

+- Adjust conveyor speed using the Selection Knob and Conveyor Speed button - button 3.
 Typical conveyor speed is 65-75% - Adjust the mix auger speed using the Selection Knob and Auger Speed button - button 1.
 Typical mix auger speed is 80%. - 14.
-Turn the water pump ON Operating Keypad button 17. - 15.
+Turn the water pump ON Main Operating Keypad button Error!
+Reference source not found.. - 15.
 Position aggregate materials to point of discharge into the mixing bowl. - a.
-Turn the Conveyor Unload Mode button button 10 on the Operating Keypad to ON. - b.
-Push the Dry Material Feed button - button 14 on the Operating Keypad to ON to start the conveyor bringing the material to the discharge point of the conveyor.
+Press and hold button 13 on the Main Operating Keypad - to ON to start the conveyor bringing the material to the discharge point of the conveyor.
+The key will automatically turn off after 5 seconds.
+It can be restarted by releasing and pressing the button again. - Release button 13 on the Main Operating Keypad - to turn the conveyor unload mode off.

-c.
-Push the Conveyor Unload Mode button

-- button 10 on the Operating Keypad - to

-turn the conveyor unload mode off.